Fitness on a Budget

 Now, do you know what you should be eating?
 Look over your food diary, is there anything in there that you know you shouldn’t be eating?
 If so, what could you replace it with that might be a little healthier?
 See Buzzfeed’s cheat sheet of simple swaps to improve your diet.

 Eating for a Specific Goal?

 1 pound of fat contains about 3500 calories.
 If your goal is to lose weight and you reduce your calorie intake by 500kcal a week you can expect to lose around 1 pound a week.
 There are other variables to take into consideration (such as daily energy output/digestive health/etc.).
 However, I don’t recommend the average person planning their life around calories.
-I would suggest finding healthier options to swap into your usual diet; think fruit instead of biscuits, water instead of fizzy sodas & veggies instead of chips.
+I would suggest finding healthier options to swap into your usual diet; think fruit instead of biscuits, water instead of fizzy drinks & veggies instead of chips.

 What’s the deal with Protein?